df8oe/UHSDR/README.md

-mcHF firmware with configuration files for use with Eclipse, CoIDE and makefile for use on console (stable branch).
-Recommended firmware.
-Binary for flashing in root directory.
+This branch might have new features or possible bug-fixes - but it is in BETA STAGE.
+It might crash or not be usable in some functions.
+Testing for your own risk :) Binary for flashing in root directory.